stfc/PSyclone/tutorial/practicals/LFRic/single_node/2_openacc/README.md

 within in OpenACC parallel region (within `KERNELS` or `PARALLEL` directives) to contain an `OpenACC ROUTINE` directive.
 Let's add one in.

-Create an OpenACC `ROUTINE` transformation, adding it after to the existing `kernels_trans = ACCKernelsTrans()` transformation
+Create an OpenACC `ROUTINE` transformation, adding it after the existing `kernels_trans = ACCKernelsTrans()` transformation

 ```python